wdi-atx-10/unit-1-project/option-1-game/README.md

 ## Overview

 For the Unit 1 Project, let's start out with something fun — a game!
 Everyone will get a chance to be creative and work through some tough programming challenges.
-Now that you've gotten your feet wet with Tic-Tac-Toe, it's up to you to come up with another game to build.
 You will be working individually for this project, but we'll be guiding you throughout the process and helping as you go.

 ---